Do You Have to Go to Court For a Truck Accident?

 Reasons You May Have to Go to Court for a Truck Accident

-There are certain circumstances where you may have to take your case to court for a truck accident including when the settlement negotiations break down or there are multiple negligent parties involved.
+There are certain circumstances where you may have to take your truck accident claim to court including when the settlement negotiations break down or there are multiple negligent parties or vehicles involved.

 Multiple Negligent Parties Involved

-It is more likely in a crash with a semi-truck or other commercial vehicle that there will be negligence from multiple parties, unlike a car accident claim.
-If there are multiple negligent parties involved in a truck accident, you may need to take your case to court in order ensure that you receive fair and full compensation from all negligent parties.
+Different from a car accident claim, it is more likely that, in a crash with a semi-truck or other commercial vehicle, there will be negligence from multiple parties.
+If there are multiple negligent parties involved in a commercial truck accident, you may need to take your personal injury case to court in order ensure that you receive fair and full compensation from all negligent parties.

-Because accidents with big trucks can be so complicated and devastating, there may be multiple parties that are liable for a trucking accident including the drivers, trucking companies, parts manufacturers, and more.
-Depending on the circumstances of your case, liable parties may be:
+Because accidents with commercial trucks can be so complicated and devastating, there may be multiple parties that are liable:

-• The trucking company or employer of the driver
+• The trucking company or employer of the truck driver

 • Maintenance and repair companies responsible for keeping the truck in good working condition